Clifton Pugh: Early life

-Pugh served with the AIF in New Guinea during World War II and with the British Commonwealth Occupation Force in Japan after the war.
+Pugh served with the Australian Imperial Force in New Guinea during World War II and with the British Commonwealth Occupation Force in Japan after the war.
 A group of Japanese soldiers surrendered to the unit with which Pugh was fighting during a lull in fighting.
 On receiving orders to proceed, Pugh (and possibly others) tortured, shot and killed them.
 This incident and the guilt he felt affected his attitude to war (he became a pacifist) and his painting.

 Career

 After serving in World War II, with the financial support of the Commonwealth Rehabilitation Training Scheme, Pugh returned to Melbourne and enrolled in the National Gallery of Victoria Art School.

 Pugh was heavily influenced by German Expressionism.
 He read Sheldon Cheney's The Story of Modern Art (1941) while recuperating in hospital in New Guinea during World War II.
 Pugh's primary influence was Wassily Kandinsky: "I can see Kandinsky in everything I do."
-His training at the National Gallery School gave him a strong foundation in drawing and he learned the tonal painting technique, but when he took his teacher William (Bill) Dargie to see the first of Sidney Nolan's Kelly and Dargie's attitude was dismissive, Pugh left the school to develop his own ideas.
+His training at the National Gallery School gave him a strong foundation in drawing and he learned the tonal painting technique, but when he took his teacher William (Bill) Dargie to see Sidney Nolan's Kelly and Dargie's attitude was dismissive, Pugh left the school to develop his own ideas.

 In 1951 Pugh bought 15 acre of bushland near Cottles Bridge, 50 km northeast of Melbourne, which he named Dunmoochin.
 Pugh at first camped on the site, then built a wattle-and-daub shack.

 Artists, potters and others also settled at the site.
 In order to protect and jointly control the area they formed the Dunmoochin Artists Co-operative with a constitution of 13 articles.
 It was not a commune in any sense of the word except that the titles were communally held.